Sherifoo/turtlebot3_race_navigation/README.md

 # turtlebot3_race_navigation
-Basic information and infrastricture necessary for doing a race with Turtlebot3 simulation.
+Basic information and infrastructure necessary for doing a race with Turtlebot3 simulation.

 YOU NEED:
 - ROS Noetic